Upādāna: Manifestations of clinging

 Thus, for instance, when the Buddha talks about the "aggregates of clinging," he is referring to our grasping and guarding physical, mental and conscious experiences that we falsely believe we are or possess.

 As part of the causal chain of suffering

 In the Four Noble Truths, the First Noble Truth identifies clinging (upādāna, in terms of "the aggregates of clinging") as one of the core experiences of suffering.
-The Second Noble Truth identifies craving (tanha) as the basis for suffering.
+The Second Noble Truth identifies craving (tanha, lit. thirst) as the basis for being at unease.
 In this manner a causal relationship between craving and clinging is found in the Buddha's most fundamental teaching.

 In the twelve-linked chain of Dependent Origination (Pratītyasamutpāda, also see Twelve Nidanas), clinging (upādāna) is the ninth causal link: